BilbOk/SoSiP/README.md

-# SoSiP
+# So-NICE

 ## Overview

-Sofa Side Project
+Sofa - New Intuitive Comparativ Expression

 We propose you a simple tool to compare genomics data.
-You can easily compare genomes on their words instead of their structure.
+You can easily compare genomes on their words (expression) instead of their structure.
 We will call genome\_1 G1, genome\_i Gi and genome\_n Gn.

 ## Dependencies